All resources

 Customizable reminders in Perdoo.

 Progress reports offer a great opportunity for employees to provide a broader update on the cycle, in addition to giving progress updates on their goals.
 What were the highlights of the week?
 Any wins that are worth celebrating?
 Is the employee struggling with anything that the manager can support him or her with?
-I call these questions Reflections, as they encourage the employee to reflect on the past week and they help surface important information to his/her manager and senior leadership.
+I call these questions Reviews, as they encourage the employee to reflect on the past week and they help surface important information to his/her manager and senior leadership.

 Also for teams it will be valuable to get a broader update on the cycle, in addition to an update on how their goals performed.
 This is often called a Monthly Business Review or simply Review.

-Perdoo’s customizable Reviews template for teams.
+Perdoo's customizable Reviews templates.

 1. Progress reports are stored on the platform.